temporalio/documentation/docs/go-sessions.md

 Yes, the [file processing example](https://github.com/temporalio/temporal-go-samples/blob/master/cmd/samples/fileprocessing/workflow.go) in the temporal-go-samples repo has been updated to use the session framework.

-### What happens to my activity if the worker dies?
+### What happens to my Activity if the worker dies?

-If your activity has already been scheduled, it will be cancelled.
+If your Activity has already been scheduled, it will be cancelled.
 If not, you will get a `workflow.ErrSessionFailed` error when you call `workflow.ExecuteActivity()`.

 ### Is the concurrent session limitation per process or per host?